gairal/gulp-jade-typescript-stack/README.md

 # change directory to the repo
 cd gulp-jade-typescript-stack

-# install the repo with npm
+# install the repo with npm or yarn
 npm install
+OR
+yarn install

 # start the server
 gulp